bari95/kiswahiliBlog/content/elements.md

 ### Notice

 <Notice type="note">
-  This is a simple note.
+  Th<is is a simple note.
 </Notice>

 <Notice type="tip">